Search

 If you are applying for a mortgage

-2. Conventional mortgage: Any mortgage loan not insured or guaranteed by the federal Government.
+2. Conventional mortgage: Any mortgage loan not insured or guaranteed by the Federal Government.

 3. Option payment: The amount of money you pay when you option a property.